P-H-Phuc/pos/pos_cashback/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This modules extends the Point of sale functionnalies to add a warning if confirming an order generate a cashback.
+This modules extends the Point of sale to manage cashback.

+**Note** : The cashback is an operation that consists, for a merchant to collect more money in check, credit card, etc. than the amount of the sale and give change in cash.

 By default, if the payment lines of an Odoo PoS order generate Change, the journal for the change will be the Cash journal.